EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-hybrid-servers-using-Azure-Arc.md

 To increase manageability and security of servers, Adatum wants to add on-premises servers as Azure resources using Azure Arc.
 Policies should be implemented to monitor configuration glitches.
 Data should be collected from the connected servers for further analysis in the Azure Portal.
 Moreover, Adatum wants to manage the on-premises server using Windows Admin Center without an on-premises Windows Admin Center installation.
 Finally, Adatum wants to manage updates for servers using the Azure Portal and ensure, the servers are up-to-date.

+## Known issues

+In some cases, the permissions to create policies must be assigned in the Azure subscription. the role **Resource Policy Contributor** must be assigned to the student's account.
+It can take 5 - 15 minutes until the change is applied.
+See <https://learn.microsoft.com/en-us/answers/questions/8713/what-is-the-min-iam-role-required-to-create-azure>.

 ## Exercises

 1. [Working with policies](#exercise-1-working-with-policies)